suneelbvs/ac-bo-hackathon.github.io/_projects/project-23-ScattBO.md

 <p align="center"><i>This scoreboard represents the performance of different BO algorithms on various of the ScattBO benchmarks.
 If you have new scores to report, feel free to contact us.</i></p>

 # Usage
-See XXXX for examples of single-objetive optimisation with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master) and XXX for multi-objective optimisation.
+See XXXX for examples of single-objective optimisation with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master) and XXX for multi-objective optimisation.

 ## Example usage with [Dragonfly](https://github.com/dragonfly/dragonfly/tree/master)
 ```python